h-rathod/AI-Predictive-Maintenance-ML-Backend/README.md

 This application provides a complete predictive maintenance solution that:

-1. Loads pre-trained ML models for anomaly detection, failure prediction, health index estimation, and RUL prediction
+1. Loads pre-trained ML models for anomaly detection, failure prediction, health index estimation, and part risk prediction
 2. Fetches real-time sensor data from Supabase via REST API
 3. Preprocesses the data (normalization and sequence creation)
 4. Runs inference using the ML models